What is advanced MS?

 5. How MS teams can get involved

 During the pilot phase, the MS Trust will be selecting sites to work with to ensure that we have a mix of MS services across the UK and different models of care.
-However, if you would like to be considered as one of the sites do let us know.
+However, if you are an MS specialist health professional and would like to be considered as one of the sites do let us know.

 We will also be sharing tools and resources that develop as a result of the project, and will be looking for MS teams to pilot these for us.